Nextiva / Blog / VoIP

 Using dual-tone multi-frequency (DTMF) — the touch-tone sound your keypad makes — or by understanding voice commands, an IVR sends calls to pre-configured teams or people.

-Each number press corresponds to a different department.
+Each number pressed corresponds to a different department.
+For example:

 1. Sales